RoboJackets/igvc-software/documents/design/actual_barrel_segmentation.md

 - Visualized clustering result.
 - Tune the parameter of the optimal algorithm if necessary.
-- Use the clusters to calculate metrics (ex: position, num of barrels/)
+- Use the clusters to calculate metrics (ex: position, num of barrels)
 - Publish the metrics to the corresponding topic.

 ## Questions & Research